Coventry Very Light Rail: History

 Further elements of the system have been contracted to numerous third parties.
 Tikab & Arogus will perform both the design and manufacture of both the bogies and the control systems.
 Transcal is responsible for producing miscellaneous metal fabricated elements, along with the seating and interior fittings.
 Transport for West Midlands (TfWM) had been appointed to as the lead authority on all operational aspects of the system.
-That same month, it was suggested that an initial section of the system, running between the railway station and the city centre, could open as early as 2021,.
+That same month, it was suggested that an initial section of the system, running between the railway station and the city centre, could open as early as 2021..

 During early 2019, it was announced that development of the system had reached an advanced stage, along with an initial route and launch date.
-It is reportedly scheduled for the first demonstrator vehicle to be completed by autumn 2020, after which it will be subject to a series of tests in advance of its delivery during the following year.
+It is reportedly scheduled for the first demonstrator vehicle to be completed by the end of 2023 or the start of 2024, after which it will be subject to a series of tests in advance of its delivery during the following year.
 Testing will be conducted at the Very Light Rail National Innovation Centre in Castle Hill, Dudley, West Midlands.
-It has been speculated that early passenger-carrying services could commence as early as 2021 while a full service would follow two or three years later.
+In 2024, it was stated that the first route from the railway station to the city centre would not be operational until at least 2026.

 Technology

 The concept of 'Very Light Rail' (VLR) has been developed as a means of delivering a light rail system at a much lower cost and with much reduced construction times than traditional tramways or light rail systems.
-This will allow for such systems to be rolled out across smaller towns and cities so they can gain benefits of a tram system at a considerably more affordable cost.
+This will allow for such systems to be rolled out across smaller towns and cities so they can gain the benefits of a tram system at a considerably more affordable cost.
 The system had reportedly been engineered for compatibility with the existing West Midlands Metro mass transit network.
 It has been envisioned that services upon the network could be operated upon a 'turn up and go' frequency at a typical interval of every three to four minutes, rather than using a timetable.

+It has been stated that the cost of building the system will equal £7 million per kilometre, which is substantially less than the £35–60 million per kilometre of traditional tram systems.

 Vehicles

-The VLR concept uses lightweight vehicles, each typically accommodating 50 passengers; of these 20 will be seated while 30 will have to stand.
+The VLR concept uses lightweight vehicles, each typically accommodating 50 passengers; of these 20 would be seated while 30 would stand.
 It has been proposed for these vehicles to eventually be operated autonomously.
 Guidance is to be primarily achieved from its rails.
 The vehicle are primarily composed of steel and aluminium, while also incorporating several composite components.
 The vehicles are to be equipped with batteries; when combined with rapid charging systems, the need for overhead line equipment to be installed throughout the route is dispensed with, resulting in reduced installation costs.
-Being electrically powered, it produces zero emissions and is therefore an environment-friendly means of transportation.
+Being electrically powered, there are zero emissions at point of use.
+The first vehicle left the production line in March 2021, and was taken on a showcase tour before being taken to Dudley for testing.